 Genetically Modified Organisms [GMOs] and Biotechnology

-Since the mid 1970’s progress in biology has enabled scientists to identify, copy or delete genes from an organism and to insert them into another, possibly unrelated organism.
+Since the mid-1970s, progress in biology has enabled scientists to identify, copy and delete genes from an organism and to insert them in another, possibly unrelated organism.
 This targeted transfer of genetic information is known as gene technology, genetic engineering or genetic modification.
-This technology is applied to development of new crop traits, medicines (insulin and vaccines produced in GM bacteria), diagnostics and intermediates in many chemical and biological processes (detergents, food additives such as cheese chymosin (rennin) and waste management).
-In this paper only crop plants are considered.
+This technology is applied to produce new crop traits, medicines (insulin and vaccines produced in GM bacteria), diagnostics and intermediates in many chemical and biological processes (detergents, and food additives such as cheese chymosin (rennin) and waste management).

 - Who checks the safety of GM products in South Africa?